 At Homeschool Mastery Academy we have taken all the information we know about early childhood education and created a monthly calendar of hands-on and age-appropriate engaging activities to enjoy with our preschoolers.

 Each monthly calendar has one activity per day, Monday through Friday to do with your preschooler.
 We have a list of companion literature for each month and an activity packet that will strengthen age-appropriate skills.
 The activity packet is designed to start to slowly implement educational projects like cutting and sorting or making a mini lap book.

 We have created resources like our preschool calendars and activity packs to help minimize the stress for parents.
 Especially when you are new to homeschooling, it can be a huge help to be able to open and use a curriculum that is designed with fun hands-on activities in mind.
-We don’t want you to be bogged down in planning and research, and we want you to experience more time learning alongside your early learners.
+We don’t want you to be bogged down in planning and research.
+We want you to experience more time learning and playing alongside your early learners.

 Here is an example of one of our monthly preschool packets, you can find more in the shop with all different themes.
 Rainbows, Snow, Summer & Sunshine, Picnics, Woodland Animals, Under the Sea, Spring Flowers, Spring Animals and more!

 Homeschooling preschool can be an exciting experience for both the child and the parent.
 It can also be stressful.
 Bev Krueger, the author of Preschool Homeschooling, writes, “the concept of ‘educational’ activity is in itself restricting.”
 It does not have to be restricting or stressful though; many preschool activities can be fun.

 Preschool can be done at home and without any stress.